rsanchezgarc/micrograph_cleaner_em/README.md

 # By default, the mask predictor will try load the model at
 # "~/.local/share/micrograph_cleaner_em/models/"
-# provide deepLearningModelFname argument to the builder if the model
+# provide , deepLearningModelFname= modelPath argument to the builder
-# is placed in other location
+# if the model is placed in other location

-with mce.MaskPredictor(boxSize, modelPath= modelPath,  gpus=[0]) as mp:
+with mce.MaskPredictor(boxSize, gpus=[0]) as mp:
     mask = mp.predictMask(mic) #by default, mask is float32 numpy array

 # Then write the mask as a file